My weekend in Brussels was basically one mishap after another.

 Oh, and the pissing statue, naturally…

 What is a Drug Opera?
 Hahaha.

 At 10:30am, the local Waterstones bookstore opened, and I went in search of Antoni Porowski’s cookbook.
 Alas, they did not carry it.
-But I did end up buying Chanel Miller’s memoir, Know My Name, and read it on the train back to Lyon, silently sobbing through most of it.
+But I did end up buying Chanel Miller’s memoir, Know My Name, and read it on the train back to Lyon, silently crying through most of it.
 I still feel a bit shaken by what I’ve read.
 She really laid her heart bare: sliced it open and spilled the pain for all to see.
 And she’s a fantastic writer, too.
 You could tell no ghostwriter was involved.
-I’ve since lent the book to a German coworker and am curious what she thinks about the way the American justice system is portrayed in this book.
+I’ve since lent the book to an Austrian coworker and am curious what she thinks about the way the American justice system is portrayed in this book.

 All in all, it took more than 7 hours to return to Geneva on Sunday.
 4 hours from Brussels to Lyon, an hour and 38 minutes in Lyon, and then 2 hours from Lyon to Geneva.
 The train back to Geneva was super old school, like the Hogwarts express.
 There were these tiny compartments with two rows of bench seats facing each other.
 I found a compartment with two other solo travelers, but we were quickly joined by a mom traveling with a 3-year-old and a 5-month-old.
 To be fair, they were not totally disruptive, and the baby only cried twice.
 I still don’t know how that woman was able to hold on to her sanity.
 Maybe French moms are just more chill.